8 proven strategies to boost team productivity in 2026

 8. Gather and act on team feedback continuously

-Continuous feedback keeps your team productivity on track.
+Continuous feedback keeps your team output on track.
 Regularly collect input on pain points and suggestions for improvement.

 • Use anonymous surveys or digital channels for honest feedback.